gizemdal/MPM-Taichi/README.md

 ## Project Description

-This is the final project for Physically Based Animation (CIS-563), where I used the 2D Taichi MPM sample code provided by [Dr. Jiang](https://scholar.google.com/citations?user=jTivVMEAAAAJ&hl=en) as a basis to implement a 3D MPM simulation of elastic material.
+This is the final project for Physically Based Animation (CIS-563), where I used a 2D [Taichi](https://github.com/taichi-dev/taichi) MPM [example code](https://github.com/taichi-dev/taichi/blob/master/examples/mpm128.py) as a basis to implement a 3D MPM simulation of elastic material.

 You can check out the report included in this repository to learn more about the code structure and the MPM algorithm.